 BRIP1 stands for BRCA1 Interacting Protein C-Terminal Helicase 1.
 It works with BRCA1 to fix DNA damage.

-Most guidelines recommend removing the ovaries and fallopian tubes around age 55.
+Most guidelines recommend removing the ovaries and fallopian tubes after menopause (around age 50 and before age 55).
 This is when risk approaches 1%.
 Surgery is rarely recommended before menopause.

 There is a 50% chance of a person who carries a germline BRIP1 mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation is identified, then predictive testing is available for blood relatives.

 BRIP1 is a Fanconi anaemia gene and is also known as FANCJ.
-If a child inherits 2 pathogenic BRIP1 mutations, one from their mother and one from their father (biallelic mutations), Fanconi’s anaemia results.
+If a child inherits 2 pathogenic BRIP1 mutations, one from their mother and one from their father (biallelic mutations), the serious condition Fanconi’s anaemia results.